NATIONAL SHRINE GROTTO OF OUR LADY OF LOURDES

 In 1728, a group of Catholics wishing to find religious freedom left St. Mary's City, Maryland, and headed west.
 The chief family of the group was the Elders, who settled in the Emmitsburg area with several others sometime after 1740.
 There they gave the mountain that we stand on its name, "Saint Mary's Mountain."
 There they built homes and founded a settlement for themselves in peace and religious freedom.

 A Trinity of Stewards

-Elizabeth Ann Seton, founder of the Sisters of Charity, came to St. Mary's Mountain in 1809 and also found peace at the Grotto.
-She lived near the Grotto in a log cabin for six weeks until her home in the valley was completed, and attended Sunday Mass here throughout the remaining years of her life.
+Saint Elizabeth Ann Seton, founder of the Sisters of Charity, came to Saint Mary's Mountain in 1809 and lived in Father DuBois' log cabin for six weeks, until her home in St. Joseph's Valley was completed.
+It is possible that Saint Elizabeth Ann Seton first called this holy shrine the "Grotto," for we find this reference in one of her letters dated May 27, 1810.
+She attended Sunday Mass here throughout the remaining years of her life.
 She died in 1821 after a life of heroic charity for others and strong faith in God, and was declared a saint in 1975.